“Step outside of the box.”

-Some of our boxes are different sizes because some of us need more room to grow into the “element” fighting beast that we need to be.
-Then the time comes when the box has given us all that it can, and at that time and not a minute sooner, we should leave the box.
-Time is everything and leaving the box too soon might mean we are under-developed and too weak to sustain ourselves outside the box.
+The time comes when the box has given us all that it can.
+And at that time, and not a minute sooner, we should leave the box.
+Time is everything and leaving the box too soon might mean we are underdeveloped and too weak to sustain ourselves outside the box.
 See, that’s why I want to bring the box with me!

-Don’t get me wrong, I believe we need to get our booties out of that box.
+Don’t get me wrong, I believe we need to get our butt out of that box.
 However, that can be a scary task.
 Sometimes I am afraid to leave the box because I question whether I am ready to tackle the dream before me.
 Sometimes the fear is in wondering if leaving the box means that I won’t have anything to fall back on.
-So, I decided to think of it this way: take everything I need out the box, place the contents in an air tight container, step out of the box, and then say goodbye to the box.
+So, I decided to think of it this way: take everything I need out of the box, place the contents in an air-tight container, step out of the box, and then say goodbye to the box.
 Genius!
 This way I figure that I am solving the problem of living as an oversize giant in a tiny box and the problem of worrying that I have the essential tools I need along the journey.
-With the goodies that make me strong and competent safely tucked away, I may pull them out whenever I feel I need to rest, regroup, and remind myself that I have already been nurtured to accomplish the task ahead.
-I don’t know about you, but envisioning that I can take everything with me that “made me” makes getting out the box less intimidating.
-Maybe it is all a placebo, but whatever, it is working and I am stepping outside of the box… and that’s all that matters.